whdinata/mestara-034cd/index.md

         media_position: right
         media_width: fifty
       - title: Mestara Berdaya
+        content: >-
-        content: "We provide free training for women who live in poor rural households, to help them discover income-generating opportunities and enhance their living standards.\n\nIn addition, we will also teach them entrepreneur skill and donate the equipments so they can apply their new skill to generate more income and potentially teach other women.\n\n**The goal of the program is to support women to become independent and to give them opportunity to support themselves or their family financially.**"
+          We provide free training for women who live in poor rural households, to help them discover income-generating opportunities and enhance their living standards.

+          In addition, we will also teach them entrepreneur skill and donate the equipments so they can apply their new skill to generate more income and potentially teach other women.

+          **The goal of the program is to support women to become independent and to give them opportunity to support themselves or their family financially.**
         actions:
           - label: Learn More
             url: /berdaya